tomfa/mdmaker/README.md

 path of file, and returns a list of an objects with the following keys:

 - `author`: The author of the post
-- `body`: The main body of the post
+- `body`: The main body of the post as HTML
 - `date`: The post date
 - `excerpt`: The excerpt of the post
 - `slug`: The url slug of the original post